sodazone/ocelloids-sdk/README.md

 ### Dynamic Query Example

-Now let's explore a more advanced example with a dynamic query that collects seen addresses, starting from ALICE:
+Now let's explore a more advanced example with a dynamic query that collects seen addresses, starting from ALICE address:

 <details>
 <summary>Dynamic query example - click to expand</summary>